thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ## Hill Climbing {#sec:hillClimbing}

-Our first algorithm, random sampling, was not very efficient.
+Our first algorithm, random sampling, is not very efficient.
 It does not make any use of the information it "sees" during the optimization process.
 Each search step consists of creating an entirely new, entirely random candidate solution.
 Each search step is thus independent of all prior steps.
 If the problem that we try to solve is entirely without structure, then this is already the best we can do.
 But our JSSP problem is not without structure.
+For example, we can assume that if we swap the last two jobs in a schedule, the makespan of the resulting new schedule should still be somewhat similar to the one of the original plan.
-Actually, most reasonable optimization problems have a lot of structure &ndash; and we should try to somehow make use of the information gained from sampling candidate solutions.
+Actually, most reasonable optimization problems have a lot of structure.
+We therefore should try to somehow make use of the information gained from sampling candidate solutions.

-Local search algorithms&nbsp;[@HS2005SLSFAA; @WGOEB] offer one idea to do that.
+Local search algorithms&nbsp;[@HS2005SLSFAA; @WGOEB] offer one idea for how to do that.
-They remember the current best point&nbsp;$\bestSoFar{\sespel}$ in the search space&nbsp;$\searchSpace$.
+They remember one point&nbsp;$\sespel^m$ in the search space&nbsp;$\searchSpace$.
-In every step, a local search algorithm investigates a point&nbsp;$\sespel$ similar to&nbsp;$\bestSoFar{\sespel}$.
+In every step, a local search algorithm investigates $g\geq1$ points&nbsp;$\sespel_i$ which are derived from and are similar to&nbsp;$\sespel^m$.
-If it is better, it is accepted as the new best-so-far solution.
-Otherwise, it is discarded.
+From the joined set of these $g$&nbsp;points and&nbsp;$x^m$, only one point is chosen as the (new or old)&nbsp;$x^m$.
+All the other points are discarded.

 \text.block{definition}{causality}{Causality means that small changes in the features of an object (or candidate solution) also lead to small changes in its behavior (or objective value).}